Five star meals don't have to cost a fortune! You can make this one tonight!

 Atlantic Salmon with Lentils

-- 4 pieces of skinless salmon filets (about 4 - 6 oz each)
+- 4 pieces of skinless salmon filets (4 to 6 ounces each)

 - 1 cup dried puy or casteluccio lentils (rinsed and picked over)